 i.
 Any other information reasonably required by staff for the review of the application and its supporting documentation.

 Once a complete application has been submitted by CONTRACTOR, the AGENCY will begin the review process, request clarifications and any additional information, and the AGENCY will calculate the Adjusted Rates.
 It will then adjust Rates by the Cost of Service Factor for each MEMBER.
-The AGENCY will adopt new Rates as appropriate.
+The AGENCY will adopt new Rates as required by this Rate Methodology.

 If clarifications and responses for additional information are not completed in a timely manner, the effective dates for setting the Rates may change.